sidart/bizdom/_posts/2021-06-18-18th-june-in-goa.md

 But, for the next few days there were massive demonstrations all over Goa.
 All this led to the freedom struggle in Goa commenced with the launching of the Civil Disobedience Movement under Dr. Ram Manohar Lohia.
 [](https://res.cloudinary.com/thebizdom-in/image/upload/v1623954008/18june_mcgemm.jpg)
 Today, A road is named after this date in Panjim.

+There is an interesting bollywood connection with this story.
 ### Saat Hindustani
 As a screenwriter, Khwaja Ahmad Abbas is considered one of pioneers of Indian parallel or neo-realistic cinema.
 His grandfather Khwaja Gulam Abbas was one of the chief rebels of the 1857 Rebellion movement, and the first martyr of Panipat to be blown from the mouth of a cannon.
 So, when he decided to narrate the story of Goa under Portuguese rule, he brought his own idea.